CHF (Congestive Heart failure) and Cardiomyopathy

 CARDIAC CONDITIONS AND ADIPOSE DERIVED MESENCHYMAL STEM CELLS

-Adipose derived adult (non-embryonic) mesenchymal stem cells have the ability to seek out areas of injury and regeneration and assist in the repair of nerves, blood vessels, muscle, fat, cartilage, bone, and many other structures.
+Adipose derived adult (non-embryonic) mesenchymal stem cells have the ability to seek out areas of injury and degeneration and assist in the repair of nerves, blood vessels, muscle, fat, cartilage, bone, and many other structures.
 These cells are naturally recruited by cytokines (SDF-1 stromal derived factor one, HGF hepatocyte growth factor, and platelets), to sites of inflammation, ischemia, hypoxia, or injury and they assist in the healing process either by directly forming needed cells or secreting chemical messengers that promote healing.
 Stem cells are mobilized naturally from bone marrow when the body is healing but they are also found in human adipose tissue.
 These stem cells from fat are abundant in levels thousands of times greater than those found in bone marrow, and have equivalent regeneration potential to the bone marrow cells .The success of stem cell treatments appears to relate to the number of cells, giving adipose cells a significant potential advantage to regenerate human tissues.
 Mesenchymal stem cells have been used extensively around the world in the successful treatment of orthopedic, cardiac, pulmonary, and neurologic disease in both humans and veterinary models.

 The Ontario Stem Cell Treatment Center offers a regenerative medicine protocol for Congestive heart failure (CHF) and cardiomyopathy that harnesses the anti-inflammatory, immuno-modulatory and regenerative properties of adult stem cells to repair and regenerate tissue.
 Our protocol involves the patient’s own adult stem cells.
 Isolated from a small amount of fat, which is the richest source of stem cells and is obtained during a simple liposuction procedure, these cells are concentrated and infused back into the patient’s body via intravenous infusion.